NebulousLabs/Sia-UI/DEVELOPERS.md

 The Makefile provides the most functionality and is the master set of commands.

 It uses npm commands where convenient.
-E.g. using `npm install` in make lib instead of manually getting the node_modules for electron and other dev tools from their github repos.
+E.g. using `npm install` in make dependencies instead of manually getting the node_modules for electron and other dev tools from their github repos.

 NPM makes certain commands more efficient, but should not become overly